NagaJanakiDwadasi/NandFlash-PUF/AdjacentPageProgramDisturb/README.md

 &nbsp;> After 10k iterations read two immediate adjacent pages of the programmed page to observe bit flips from erased state<br/>
 &nbsp;> Identify stable bytes by comparison<br/>
 &nbsp;> Identify the indexes of these stable bytes in the page and print them<br/>
+<br/> Byte comparison logic is available in this code.
+Bitwise comparison logic is available in same page program disturb code.